boylejack/file_pile/README.md

 Please note that you should use full paths to files and directories when calling this script.

 ## Using Your Own Size Profile
 The idea of FilePile is to create a number of files that mirror the intended file profile of your system.
-The size profile size is a CSV with two columns.
+The size and type profile files in the input_files directory are CSV files with two columns.
 One represents file size (in bytes) and the other is the likelihood of a file of that size appearing in your system.
 So if you have two rows

 | Size     | Weight |